merklebot/SpotLessons/Lesson1/material.md

 Now, you know how to:

 - connect to the Spot
-- work with Spot SDK
+- start to work with Spot SDK
-- construct a basic command
+- construct a basic standing command
 - rotate robot body

 And even how to draw a letter.
 Congratulations!